-You’ve invested in cybersecurity measures and have all the necessary pieces and parts working together.
+You’ve invested in cybersecurity tools and measures and have all the necessary pieces and parts working together.
 Yet…your investment doesn’t seem to be helping productivity in your organization, especially in today’s work from home environment.

 Maybe that’s because employees haven’t fully adopted new tools or practices that your managed service provider implemented, or because they don’t understand the value of doing so.